adioshun/gitBook_PCL/Tutorial/Registration/the-pcl-registration-api.md

 #### B. For feature matching

-not using the points’ coordinates, but certain features
+For _feature matching_ (not using the points’ coordinates, but certain features) only the following methods exist:
 - brute force matching and
 - kd-tree nearest neighbor search (FLANN).

+In addition to the search, two types of correspondence estimation are distinguished:
+-   Direct correspondence estimation (default) searches for correspondences in cloud B for every point in cloud A .
+-   “Reciprocal” correspondence estimation searches for correspondences from cloud A to cloud B, and from B to A and only use the intersection.

 ### 3.4 Correspondences rejection

-Since wrong correspondences can negatively affect the estimation of the final transformation, they need to be rejected.
+질이 않좋은 correspondences는 제거 하여야 한다. `Naturally, not all estimated correspondences are correct.
+Since wrong correspondences can negatively affect the estimation of the final transformation, they need to be rejected. `

-방법
+방법 `This could be done using`
-- RANSAC
+- RANSAC or
-- trimming down the amount and using only a certain percent of the found correspondences
+- by trimming down the amount and using only a certain percent of the found correspondences.

+A special case are one to many correspondences where one point in the model corresponds to a number of points in the source.
+These could be filtered by using only the one with the smallest distance or by checking for other matchings near by.

 ### 3.5 Transformation estimation

-compute the transformation.
+The last step is to actually compute the transformation.

 - evaluate some error metric based on correspondence
 - estimate a (rigid) transformation between camera poses (motion estimate) and minimize error metric